 All High quality, Low-Noise capacitors for better filtering, and freq. response characteristics

-A Potted, Wax Sealed, Hand Stamped, and Hand-Wound (by us) 500mH “Small-Hole” reproduction "Halo" Inductor; nearly identical to the ones found in a “Vintage” 1967 Clyde McCoy (which various monumental recordings showcased over the years).
+A Potted, Wax Sealed, Hand Stamped, and Hand-Wound (by us) 500mH “Small-Hole” reproduction "Halo" Inductor; nearly identical to the ones found in a “Vintage” 1967 Clyde McCoy (which various monumental recordings highlighted over the years).

-Carefully measured, and hand selected modern transistors (for maximum chewiness and range of expression through out the operating band with low power consumption, consistency, durability, and shelf-life).
+Carefully measured, and hand selected modern transistors (for maximum chewiness and range of expression throughout the operating band with low power consumption, consistency, durability, and shelf-life).

-A RoHS Compliant, through hole soldered, solder-masked, and protective coated board made in the USA (designed by us in our shop, not a foreign entity) which greatly reduces the chance of poor solder joints and cracks - as the woes of gigging can be hard on gear.
+A RoHS Compliant, through hole soldered, solder-masked, and protective coated board made in the USA (designed by us in our shop, not a foreign entity) which reduces the chance of poor solder joints and cracks - as the woes of gigging can be hard on gear.

 Heavy Duty 9VDC Battery Connector

-Heavy Duty On/Off Switch
+Heavy Duty On/Off Switch (LED Compatible TPDT)

 Heavy Duty SwitchCraft Input/Output Jacks